 If only.

-So, the question then is this: What should small business owners and office and HR managers do to manage all of these regulations such that they are never forced to sit across from their own lawyer, lamenting their lack of HR savviness?
+So, the question is this: What should small business owners and office and HR managers do to manage all of these regulations such that they are never forced to sit across from their own lawyer, lamenting their lack of HR savviness?

 I would suggest that the best practice is actually fairly simple:

-Steve Strauss is a Senior small business columnist at USA TODAY and author of 15 books, including The Small Business Bible.
+Steve Strauss is a senior small business columnist at USA Today and author of 15 books, including The Small Business Bible.

 Related Articles